Chiptune-Anamnesis/GenMDM-Zero/README.md

 A port of [GenMDM v1.02](https://catskullelectronics.com/genmdm) to the Raspberry Pi Pico / RP2040, with a few small fixes and quality-of-life improvements over the original AVR firmware.

 The original GenMDM converts MIDI into Sega Genesis YM2612 + SN76489 register writes via a Mega Drive controller-port cartridge.
-This port is bit-for-bit compatible with v1.02 for normal MIDI data — same CCs, same sound — but ships on cheaper, more available hardware and addresses a handful of issues in the original.
+This port is bit-for-bit compatible with v1.02 for normal MIDI data, same CCs, same sound, but ships on cheaper, more available hardware and addresses a handful of issues in the original.

 For wiring/build instructions, see [WIRING.md](WIRING.md).